run-llama/llama_index/docs/community/integrations/managed_indices.md

 ## Zilliz

-First, set up your [Zilliz Cloud](https://cloud.zilliz.com/login) account and use the Zilliz to create a cluster id, and add an API token for access.
+First, set up your [Zilliz Cloud](https://cloud.zilliz.com/signup?utm_source=twitter&utm_medium=social%20&utm_campaign=2023-12-22_social_pipeline-llamaindex_twitter) account and create a free serverless cluster.
-Then put the Zilliz cluster id, and API key in your environment.
+Then copy the Cluster ID and API Key from your account.

-Then construct the Zilliz Index and query it as follows.
+Now you can construct `ZillizCloudPipelineIndex` to index docs and query as follows:
-Note that if the environment variables `ZILLIZ_CLUSTER_ID` and `ZILLIZ_TOKEN` are in the environment already, you do not have to explicitly specifying them in your call and the `ZillizCloudPipelineIndex` class will read them from the environment.
-For example this should be equivalent to the above, if these variables are in the environment already:

 ```python
 import os